 Whole grains

 For the most part, the grains you ate before you decided to go vegan, can remain on your vegan shopping list.
-Foods like couscous and rice are naturally vegan, but you’ll need to start checking pasta and noodle labels for egg.
+Foods like couscous and rice are naturally vegan, but you will need to start checking pasta (most UK brands are fine, but it’s worth double-checking) and noodle labels for egg.

 - Brown rice